 Although we seemed to have a really mild December last year, the temperature has dropped quite a lot since the start of the year.
+Although, the festive spirit of December may have meant a more positive outlook for people, especially with time off work, with family time and time for playing at websites like this one.
 We’ve also seen a shocking amount of rainfall and some horrific flooding in some parts of the country.

 Over the last few days we have had pretty much non stop rain, the type of rain that falls in huge spots and bounces off the pavements and road.